 - Let a third party inspect the vehicle

 - Ask about car history

 - Check inside the car and under the hood

 Always have in mind that the right salesperson will take care of your needs and financial capabilities when you come to purchase a car.
 That is the ONLY way we work here at CRS Automotive.

-So visit our shop in Stoney Creek today and let us find you the right vehicle and the best financing option for you!
+So visit our shop in Cambridge, ON today and let us find you the right vehicle and the best financing option for you!